 - Handouts and tutorials on our website, and

-- Updates and writing advice on Twitter, Facebook, and the Writing Center blog.
+- Updates and writing advice on Twitter, Facebook, Google+, and the Writing Center blog.

 At any stage in your Walden program, our team of professionals is available for appointments to review your course papers or capstone proposal chapters or sections and to help you identify ways to improve the writing quality of your drafts.
-Use the scheduling system to make an appointment with us and upload your document for review, including instructions on what you'd like us to focus on.
-You will receive thoughtful, individualized feedback embedded in the draft within 2 business days.
-Your number of appointments is not limited; however, we ask that you revise and incorporate our changes between appointments.
+Use the myPASS scheduling system to make an appointment with us and attach your document for review, including instructions on what you'd like us to focus on.
+You will receive thoughtful, individualized feedback embedded in the draft within 2 days of your appointment date.
+You can only schedule one appointment per week, but your number of appointments is not limited.
+Per our policies, students should revise and incorporate our feedback between appointments.

 Although only the proposal chapters or sections are reviewed in one-on-one appointments, students may send questions about the final chapters or sections to firstname.lastname@example.org, and we will respond within 24 hours.
 Students may also want to attend a webinar on writing the results and conclusion chapters or sections, or watch an archived version of those webinars.

-Working with the Tutors on Doctoral Capstone Drafts
+Working with the Writing Center Instructors on Doctoral Capstone Drafts

 Working with the Editors (Form and Style)